Non-unique equilibrium measures and freezing phase transitions for matrix cocycles for negative $t$: Preliminary lemmas and proofs

 \end{thm}

-In our context, $\Omega$ will be a countable full shift (which automatically has the BIP property).
-In this case, in the first statement, we can consider systems $Y$ that are full subshifts on finitely many symbols.
-For the potentials we consider, $\psi_n(\omega)$ only depends on $\omega_0,\ldots\omega_{n-1}$ which ensures that the Bowen property is satisied.
+In our context, $\Omega$ will be a countable symbol full shift (which automatically has the BIP property).
+For the potentials we consider, $\psi_n(\omega)$ only depends on $\omega_0,\ldots\omega_{n-1}$ which ensures that the Bowen property is satisfied.
 So to apply Theorem \ref{thm:IY}, it suffices to check the almost additivity and summability conditions in the theorem.
+In this case, in the first conclusion, we can consider systems $Y$ that are full subshifts on finitely many symbols.

+We restate Theorem \ref{t:mainresult1} for the convenience of the reader. \begin{thm*} Let $\A:\{0,1\}^{\Z} \to \gl2$ be a one-step cocycle generated by